-Your Study Abroad Advisor will provide you with a comprehensive budget of estimated expenses for your study abroad program.
+Your Study Abroad Counselor or Engineering Program Manager will provide you with a comprehensive budget of estimated expenses for your study abroad program.
 Pay attention to the entire cost of attendance, which will give you the best sense of the actual difference in costs when you compare it with the cost of attending Texas Tech.

 Use the Semester Budget Planning Worksheet or Summer Budget Planning Worksheet to help compare total program expenses.